-Aerial yoga classes are much more energetic than your average yoga class.
-The focus isn't on working out the muscles as much as moving the body in ways that challenge it.
+These classes are much more energetic than your average exercise.
+The focus isn't on working out the muscles as much as on moving the body in ways that challenge it.
 Other forms of yoga (like Ashtanga) are very different.
-In swing yoga, you will learn to do things like jump your feet up into the air, touch your toes, jump up and down, and generally engage in a much more high-energy activity.
+By swinging, you will learn to jump your feet up into the air, touch your toes, jump up and down, and generally engage in a much more high-energy activity.

 Injuries are a very real possibility on swings for yoga.

 Yoga is all about stretching.
-But, there are several different types of yoga.
-The Ashtanga yogi focuses on certain poses that enable him to stretch and strengthen specific muscle groups in his body.
+The Ashtanga practice focuses on certain poses that enable him to stretch and strengthen specific muscle groups in his body.
 It's a very specific type of stretching.
-Other types of yoga focus more on the general category of stretching, such as "yoga" or "hatha yoga."
-And then, different types of yoga hardly stretch anything at all.
-This is known as "restorative yoga," and it's designed to relax and rejuvenate the body after a long day of work or exercise.
+Other types focus more on the general category of stretching.
+It is known as "restorative yoga," and it's designed to relax and rejuvenate the body after a long day of work or exercise.

-Lila yoga really is, is traditional Hatha yoga combined with the wisdom of spiritual and self-help gurus.
-What makes Lila yoga different from other hatha yoga is the focus on the spiritual and the wisdom imparted by the gurus.
-Lila yoga focuses on the union of body and soul.
-Most other types of hatha yoga concentrate more on physical fitness.
+It is traditional Hatha yoga combined with spiritual and self-help gurus' wisdom.
+What makes the practice different from other hatha yoga is focusing on the spiritual union of body, soul and the wisdom imparted by the gurus.
+Most other types of Hatha exercise concentrate more on physical fitness.

-How to protect yourself as a yoga studio owner or yoga instructor?
+How to protect yoga studio owner or instructor?

-Why a yoga studio owner needs to have general liability insurance?
+Why does a yoga studio owner need to have general liability insurance?

 Why does a yoga instructor need professional liability insurance?

 When you're teaching others how to do something new, there's always the chance you might accidentally hurt someone.
-That's why most teachers (especially yoga teachers) carry some type of "teacher's liability" insurance.
+That's why most teachers (especially yoga teachers) carry "teacher's liability" insurance.
 But what if you don't have student-specific coverage?
 Then you should get it.
-Suppose you are teaching a beginner's level class and demonstrate the proper way to do a pose.
-If you let your class do it themselves without any corrective feedback.
+Should you teach a beginner's level class and demonstrate the proper way to do a pose, let your class do it themselves without any corrective feedback.
 A student might end up doing the pose incorrectly and seriously injure themselves.
 In this case, the teacher would claim they were acting in good faith and following established instructions.
 The school or studio you're teaching would then be on the hook for any resulting injuries.
-So, the first thing you should do is make sure you have yoga instructor insurance on professional liability that specifically covers your yoga teaching activities.
+So, the first thing you should do is make sure you have professional liability covering your teaching activities.